 Full L7 support is built on top of L4 support.
-An L7 proxy integration supports most or all of the L7 traffic routing features in Connect by dynamically configuring routing, retries, and other L7 features.
+An L7 proxy integration supports most or all of the L7 traffic routing features in Consul service mesh by dynamically configuring routing, retries, and other L7 features.
 The built-in proxy only supports L4, while Envoy supports the full L7 feature set.

 Areas where the integration approach differs between L4 and L7 are identified in this topic.

 The noun connect is used throughout this documentation to refer to the connect subsystem that provides Consul's service mesh capabilities.

 The proxy must accept TLS connections on some port to accept inbound connections.

 /v1/agent/connect/ca/leaf/ API endpoint to obtain the client certificate, e.g.:

 The client certificate from the inbound connection must be validated against the service mesh CA root certificates.
 Call the

 /v1/agent/connect/ca/roots endpoint to obtain the root certificates from the service mesh CA, e.g.:

 After validating the client certificate from the caller, the proxy can authorize the entire connection (L4) or each request (L7).
 Depending upon the protocol of the proxied service, authorization is performed either on a per-connection (L4) or per-request (L7) basis.
 Authentication is based on "service identity" (TLS), and is implemented at the transport layer.

 Note: Some features, such as (local) rate limiting or max connections, are expected to be proxy-level configurations enforced separately when authorization calls are made.
 Proxies can enforce the configurations based on information about request rates and other states that should already be available.